XERTOV/customer-satisfaction-mlops/README.md

 By offering you a framework and template to base your own work on.
 By integrating with tools like [MLflow](https://mlflow.org/) for deployment, tracking and more By allowing you to build and deploy your machine learning pipelines easily

+This project was built upon the knowledge gained from a helpful tutorial by [Ayush Singh] (https://www.youtube.com/watch?v=dPmH3G9NQtY).